CAPM Online Course

 Good communication is crucial to project success — this may seem obvious, but where’s the proof?

-of the Profession®, 55 percent of project managers agree that effective communications to all stakeholders is the most critical success factor in project management.
-In fact, for every US$1
+Profession®, 55 percent of project managers agree that effective communications to all stakeholders is the most critical success factor in project management.
+In fact, for every US$1 billion spent

 Program Management Standards Revamped

 domains which are supported by 36 supporting processes.
-The five program life cycle phases in the 2nd edition have been streamlined to three in the 3rd edition, but four stages have been
+The five program life cycle phases in the 2nd edition have been streamlined to three in the 3rd edition, but four stages have

 ProjectPro’s PgMP Candidates in Centurion